nthoailinh/metaprogramming-demo/BAD_WRITING.md

 Writers can enhance text by avoiding weak words and unclear phrases.

-This text demonstrates the issues that linting tools can identify.
+This text demonstrates the issues that linting tools identify.

 Active voice constructions improve clarity and readability.

-We fixed all passive voice issues to satisfy the linting requirements.
+We fixed all passive voice issues to meet the linting requirements.